Cape Town Docks

 Cape Town Docks in the 60s

 In 2007, the Container Terminal, Ben Schoeman terminal, was upgraded.
-This involved extending and strengthening the concrete surface to allow containers to be stacked higher, therefore increasing the number of containers that could be stacked in the terminal.
+This involved extending and strengthening the concrete surface to allow containers to be stacked higher, increasing the number of containers stacked in the terminal.
 The Container Basin had to be dredged to enable deeper-draughted ships to berth

 Cape Town docks are placed on one of the world’s busiest trade routes.
 It is one of the busiest ports in South Africa, handling the largest amount of fresh fruit.
 It is second only to Durban as a container port.
 The port also has significant repair and maintenance facilities that are used by large fishing fleets. many cruise ships also berth in the port of Cape Town as it is a popular tourist destination.